 - Meet and evaluate entrepreneurs and recommend companies to attend the monthly local angel group screening meetings

-- Attend local start-up and venture events on behalf of the angel group to meet and evaluate startup teams
+- Attend local start-up and venture events to meet and evaluate startup teams

 - Coach startups and connect them to appropriate Subject Matter Experts

-These duties will be executed under the guidance of an angel group manager and the Score 3 team.
+These duties will be executed under the guidance of a venture group manager and the Score 3 team.